criswell/samantha-llm/core_processes/memory_management.md

 This allows future sessions to automatically surface relevant memories when working in specific project directories.

-## Surfacing Project Memories During Bootstrap
+## Surfacing Memories During Bootstrap

-When initializing in a project directory:
+When initializing, the bootstrap process should surface memories in this priority order:

+### 1. Critical Memories (Highest Priority)
+- Read the "⚠️ CRITICAL - Read Every Session" section of `short-term-memory/.ai/index.md`
+- Read the "⚠️ CRITICAL - Read Every Session" section of `long-term-memory/.ai/index.md` (if it exists)
+- These memories have `critical: true` and must be reviewed every session

+### 2. High-Reference Memories
+- Scan index for memories with `reference_count >= 5`
+- These are frequently-used memories that may not be critical but are highly relevant

+### 3. Project-Specific Memories
-1. Determine the current project from the working directory
+- Determine the current project from the working directory
-2. Scan short-term memory index for entries with matching `project` field
+- Scan short-term memory index for entries with matching `project` field
-3. Surface high-importance project-specific memories first
+- Surface high-importance project-specific memories first
-4. Check `critical_workflows.md` for project-specific workflows

-This ensures you always have relevant context when starting work on a project.
+### 4. Recent High-Importance Memories
+- Scan for `importance: high` memories from the last 30 days
+- These provide recent context that may be relevant

+This tiered approach ensures critical information is never missed while keeping bootstrap time reasonable.